-Steamboat Hot Springs in the state of Nevada was once known as one of the largest geyser fields in the world.
+Steamboat Hot Springs in the State of Nevada was once known as one of the largest geyser fields in the world.

 I visited the only spa remaining in the forgotten destination after the earthquake and fatal fire.

-Missing Spa Town
+Disappeared Spa Town

 It is located close to the highway between the city of Reno and Carson City, the capital of Nevada.

 Some people say that Mark Twain, the author of The Adventures of Tom Sawyer named the place Steamboat in the 1860s.

 Most geysers stopped activities due to the earthquake in 1900; and most buildings of gorgeous spa hotels were collapsed in the next year due to the fatal fire.

 In 1925, a female doctor Dr. Carver established a hospital, digging a new hot well.